johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Is the machine plugged in?
         > Where are the Disconnects, Fuse Boxes, Electrical Cabinets, Power Switches, Fuses, Breakers, and Overloads?
         > Look these over.
-        > If there are no obvious problems then check with a volt meter starting with power terminals coming into the machine.
+        > If there are no obvious problems then check with a voltmeter starting with power terminals coming into the machine.
         > Exercise overloads while power is off – sometimes this helps when contacts and aux contacts are worn.
         > Suspect loose wires at terminals or loose terminal blocks.